Love: The Last Revolution

 We made it sentimental.

-when it was always the sun: luminous, limitless, lasting.
+When in truth it has always been the sun: luminous, limitless, and lasting.

 The world does not need more pride.